 I've been interested in Egyptology as an amateur for quite some time.
 Egyptian culture thrived for millenia before the Roman period, and produced a rich variety of art, literature and architecture.
 Recently I have been reading The Discovery of the Tomb of Tutankhamen, which is Howard Carter's recollections of the excavation effort.

 Slashdot | Bringing Back the PDP8 relates the efforts of Andrew Grillet and his attempt to make a PDP8 clone using FPGA chips.
-I’m virtually certain that this is a hideous waste of time, but it is kind of a cool project, and given that I spent a couple of weeks writing a PDP-1 emulator [...]

 In an afternoon of goofing around, I added some RSS feeds to my website.
 Check them out on the right.

 It's been about a year since I put together my last computer, a small system based upon

 Shuttle's SpaceWalker SV24 motherboard and

 case.
 In most respects I rather like the machine, which has a DVD drive, an 800Mhz

 Celeron and is small (only 7x8x10 inches).
 But I do have a couple of caveats:

 - The system is actually fairly noisy (mostly from the fans)